DevCycleHQ/devcycle-docs/docs/best-practices/tech-debt.md

 This can be accomplished through a combination of the CLI's `usages` command and calls to the DevCycle API to get a list of the Variables that are present in "completed" Features.

+For more organizational tips, see [Keeping Track of Feature Flags](/best-practices/effectively-organizing-feature-flags)

 ## Putting it all Together
 With the full set of integrations described here all set up, an end-to-end flow of keeping on top of your unused flags emerges:
-1. When a feature is complete, mark it as such in DevCycle
+1. When a Feature is complete, mark it as such in DevCycle
-2. View the list of Variables in the completed feature to see which ones are still in use
+2. View the list of Variables in the completed Feature to see which ones are still in use
-3. Use the Code Usages detection via the CLI, VSCode extension, or dashboard to identify places in code that need to be modified to remove the variable
+3. Use the Code Usages detection via the CLI, VSCode extension, or dashboard to identify places in code that need to be modified to remove the Variable
-4. Remove the variable from code, or if using Javascript, use the `dvc cleanup` command to do it automatically
+4. Remove the Variable from code, or if using Javascript, use the `dvc cleanup` command to do it automatically
-5. If the dashboard reports that the variable is no longer used, archive it in DevCycle.
+5. If the dashboard reports that the Variable is no longer used, archive it in DevCycle.

 ## Summary